-|Common Sales Myths: Activity
+Common Sales Myths: Activity

-By Douglas G. Davidoff
+By Doug Davidoff

 Some people say that I have too much time on my hands.
 Why else, they ask, would I study selling so intensely?
 For as long as I can remember, I have been fascinated with the study of sales.
 Over the last 20 years of study, I’ve gained many insights.
 Some of the most valuable insights fall under the category “The Myths of Successful Selling,” which I begin sharing with you in this issue of The Third Wave Selling E-zine.

 The first myth I want to address is one that is held as sacred in the world of sales: increased activity leads to increased productivity.
 When I talk with sales executives and salespeople, they think this is a truth, a natural law, the sales equivalent of the law of gravity.
 But “increased activity leads to increased productivity” is a myth.
 The “myth of activity” is expressed in a variety of ways: selling is a numbers game; see more people; if you want to double your sales, see twice the number of people you are already seeing.
+All myths.

 THE MYTH OF ACTIVITY

 This myth began innocently enough.
 If you sold vacuum cleaners, encyclopedias, or Fuller brushes door to door, the number of people you saw was directly related to the level of success that you had.
-If you own a coffee store or a dress shop in the garment district of New York City, the number of people who walk through your door directly relates to the success you should have.
+If you own a coffee store or a dress shop in the Garment District of New York City, the number of people who walk through your door directly relates to the success you should have.
 Increasing activity in a commoditized industry can lead to increased sales.

-However, if your sales model is a value added model, if you are selling a service or if you are trying to prevent your solution from becoming a pure commodity, then the number of people you see has little correlation to your success.
+However, if your sales model is a value added model, if you are selling a service, or if you are trying to prevent your solution from becoming a pure commodity, then the number of people you see has little correlation to your success.
 Sometimes seeing more people can have a negative impact on your success.
 Yes, you read that correctly.
 Seeing more people can actually lead to decreased sales.
 The reason for this is that the more time you spend with each individual, the less time you are spending on increasing the value that is created.

 In the old days, when communicating the value you provided was enough to sell your products and services, activity could have a direct relationship to sales completed.
 Today, when merely communicating value makes successful selling more difficult, activity has little relationship to success.